TTH-Someone-stole-my-name/git-workshop/README.md

 If you never change your branch, you simply stick with the default branch: `master`.
 So in Git you are always working on a branch.

 You can branch of any valid point within the Git repository, allowing for maximum flexibility.
-Of course there is also a way to merge branches back together.
-And no surprise, that feature is called: `git merge`
+Of course there is also a way to merge branches back together. that feature is called: `git merge`